 Yes, children are required to live in our defined catchment area.
 In special situations players are permitted to play 'out of catchment' but only with a letter of release from the President of the BC Minor Park in whose catchment the player resides.

 The dates are fixed and the player's birthdate determines their division.
-No one plays up (or down) without the Division coordinators and Executive approval.
+No one plays up (or down) without good cause.
+The Division coordinators and Executive can take the request to GVBA who will then take it to BC Baseball for approval.
 The decision to move a player up is contingent on the available space and on the player’s ability.
-You would need to forward a request in writing (email) to the President of GHBA, who will then bring it to the board for decision.
+You would need to forward a request in writing (email) to the President of GHBA, and your division coordinator who will then take it through the approval process.

 As a late registration I was advised to hold payment until contacted by the division coordinator.
 When can I expect to hear something from the coordinator?